 • - 98 “Deferred income”;

-Account 90 "Sales" is used to summarize information on income and expenses associated with the ordinary activities of the organization, as well as determine the financial result for them.
+Account 90 “Sales” is used to summarize information about income and expenses associated with the organization’s normal activities, as well as to determine the financial result for them.

 This account may reflect, in particular, revenue and cost: